This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 This is the Queenstown to Mount Cook drive on the map.
 The distance is 300 km and on the way you will see Wanaka, Lindis Pass and Lake Pukapi.

-Crown Range and Cardrona Road or the Cromwell Route?
+Crown Range and Cardrona Road, or the Cromwell Route?

-So I will show you the sights on the Crown Range route in this post and the Cromwell route in another blog post New Zealand Drive: West Coast to Queenstown.
+So I will show you the sights on the Crown Range route in this post and the Cromwell route in another post New Zealand Drive: West Coast to Queenstown.

 Now we will start our journey from Queenstown to Mount Cook and our first stop will be the postcard-pretty Lake Hayes: